Chrysanthemum parthenium, Tanacetum parthenium. Family: Asteraceae

 that parthenolide and other ingredients in feverfew get in the way of serotonin and

 prostaglandin.
-These are natural agents that dilate the blood vessels.
-They may be
+These are natural substances that dilate the blood vessels.
+They may

-Feverfew is likely only to work for migraines if you take it each day for a long time.
+Feverfew is likely to work for migraines if taken daily for at least several months.

 It’s important to note that it prevents migraines.
 It doesn’t treat them.
 This means